Lind-Project/lind-wasm/README.md

 In Old Norse, Old High German and Old English a “lind” is a shield constructed with two layers of linden wood.
 Linden wood shields are lightweight, and do not split easily, an appropriate metaphor for a sandboxing system which employs two technologies.

+# lind-wasm

+`lind-wasm` is a WebAssembly-focused extension of the Lind project.
+It integrates multiple components—both in-house and third-party—to enable execution of POSIX-like applications in WebAssembly runtimes, such as Wasmtime.

 ## Getting started

 Check out the [Getting started](https://lind-project.github.io/lind-wasm/getting-started/)